Skip navigation

 We, therefore, request that the NSW Government publicly commit to the following:

-• Abolition of gas disconnection fees by the end of 2025.
+• Abolition of gas disconnection fees.

 • A requirement for landlords to undertake safety checks on all gas appliances every 2 years and replace gas appliances that fail after 2025 with energy-efficient electric alternatives.